aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 If you would like to change the folder names, edit the folders in _createS3Folders.py_

 ## Subscribing to the SNS Topic
 During deployment, 2 SNS topics will be created.
 Create a subscription to the *DocStandardizationStack-ResultTopic* topic using a protocol and endpoint of your choice.
+The below examples show how to create an email subscription to your SNS topic.

 If using the console, click on "Create subscription" and pick the endpoint of your choice.